El Niño, a blessing

 (Left-Right) The former pig shelter now is used as lamb shelter.

-The El Niño ended and what followed next was the Bible Study and the baptism of the Esma’s family and members of the church.
+The El Niño ended and what followed next was a Bible Study and baptism of the Esma family and the members of that Pentecostal Church.
+And comes a new church with a new name—Igpit Adventist Church.
+The pig shelter?
+It is now a lamb shelter!

-We praise the Lord for amidst the drought brought about by the El Niño, a seed was planted a new beginning has become a testimony of the miraculous works of the Lord through His children!
+We praise the Lord that amidst drought brought about by the El Niño, a seed was planted, a testimony of the miraculous works of the Lord through His children!

 by Pr.
 Joel Quipanes